ryan-m-moreno/portfolio/index.md

 Title: IT System Technician

-* Conducted diagnostics and performed repairs on endpoint hardware to ensure peak functionality and performance.
+* Executed diagnostics and performed repairs on endpoint hardware to ensure peak functionality and performance.

+* Conducted threat detection diagnostics through malware analysis by examining files and task manager processes for potential malware.
+Utilized established playbooks to effectively mitigate and eliminate any identified indicators of compromise (IOCs).

 * Performed computer and laptop reimaging and ensured proper disposal to securely and thoroughly remove all sensitive information.

-* Performed diagnostics by examining files and task manager for malware.
-Utilized established playbooks to mitigate and remove any identified indicators of compromise (IOCs).

-* Regularly maintains and updates company system hardware and software to ensure ongoing performance and security.
+* Regularly applies hardening techniques and maintains/upgrades company systems, hardware, and software to ensure optimal performance and enhance security posture.

-Conducts data backups and recovery procedures to ensure data integrity and protection.
+* Conducts data backups and recovery procedures to ensure data integrity and protection.

 ```
 CERTIFICATES